PunchThrough/bean-arduino-core/README.md

 * Add proper doxygen comments to relelvent parts, especially the API
 * Add features to emulator to provide better, more useful testing
 * Add more and better examples
-* Modify Serial.begin() to ignore it's input and always set to 57600.

 ### Key Files: